openstack-archive/murano/doc/source/articles/app_pkg.rst

 Note, that

 * *io.murano.system.Resources* is a system class, defined in MuranoPL.
 More information about MuranoPL system classes is available here: :ref:`class_definitions`.
-* *io.murano.resources.Instance* is a class, defined in the core Murano library, which is available here. :ref:`This library <cory_library>` contains Murano Agent templates and virtual machine initialization scripts.
+* *io.murano.resources.Instance* is a class, defined in the core Murano library, which is available here. :ref:`This library <core_library>` contains Murano Agent templates and virtual machine initialization scripts.
 * $this.find(std:Environment).reporter.report($this, 'Creating VM for Telnet instance.') - this is the way of sending reports to Murano dashboard during deployment

 Step 3.
 Prepare dynamic UI form definition